rebelsky/csc151/outlines/summaries/wrapup.md

-We conclude the class by revisiting the key ideas we have considered this semester.
+We nearly conclude the class by revisiting the key ideas we have considered this semester.